amandazhang/STAT243FinalProject/README.md

 ####Main parts for this repository
 - An R package named `ars`, including the .tar.gz file.
-- A PDF document `draft` which describes our teams' solution.
+- A PDF document `paper` which describes our teams' solution.

 ####How to use our ars package
 - You should first clone this repository to your local